Tronixtek/VT_Skool_/docs/build_system/index.md

     "Block" steps can be unblocked via the Builkite GUI, on the build page.
 Clicking on the "Block" step should present you with a confirmation modal, asking if you want to proceed.

-    Most "secondary" pipelines - installer pipelines - have a "Block" step as their first, so that the build won't run unless the parent `Kolibri Python Package` build is a release.
+    Most "secondary" pipelines - installer pipelines - have a "Block" step as their first, so that the build won't run unless the parent `VT_Skool Python Package` build is a release.

 - How do I access builds for tagged releases?